April 21st 2017

 Royal or not, don’t even think about going to the hospital to give birth until you’ve assembled this must-have kit for mums and newborns says Emma Bartley

 Heidi Murkoff has made millions from telling women what to expect when we’re expecting, but what can new mums like the Duchess of Cambridge expect from the first few days with their babies?
-It’s not easy caring for a newborn while recovering from a draining labour (or, if you’ve had a C-section, from major surgery), so having the right kit can really help.
+It’s not easy caring for a newborn while recovering from a draining labour (or, if you’ve had a C-section, from major surgery), never mind the other children if it's not your first, so having the right kit can really help.
 Our advice to K Middy: print this off and send Wills out shopping while you go back to bed.

 1. The hospital bag essential: Boots maternity pads